 (3) Draft minutes shall be forwarded to all Synod members within 30 days after the end of a Synod meeting.
 If objections to the wording of these draft minutes are raised within a further period of 30 days, the President shall cause the secretaries to comment thereon, and where necessary, shall cause a correction to be made.

-(4) The final text of the minutes shall be confirmed by Church Council and signed by the Bishop, the President of Synod and the Secretary.
+(4) The final text of the minutes shall be confirmed by Church Council and signed by the Bishop, the President of Synod. and the Secretary.

 (5) The minutes shall be forwarded to members of Synod and to the Circuit Councils.